ElsevierSoftwareX/SOFTX_2020_135/README.md

    flow in porous media, International Journal of Computational Science and Engineering, 9(5/6), 499 (2014). http://dx.doi.org/10.1504/ijcse.2014.064535
-8. Rostami, M. A., & H. M. B\"ucker, Preservation of non-uniform memory architecture characteristics when going from a nested OpenMP to a hybrid MPI/OpenMP approach, In M. S. Obaidat, J. Kacprzyk, &
+8. Rostami, M. A., & H. M. Bücker, Preservation of non-uniform memory architecture characteristics when going from a nested OpenMP to a hybrid MPI/OpenMP approach, In M. S. Obaidat, J. Kacprzyk, &
-   T. {\"O}ren, SIMULTECH 2014, Proceedings of the 4th International
-   Conference on Simulation and Modeling Methodologies, Technologies and Applications, Vienna, Austria, August~28--30, 2014 (pp. 286–291) (2014). : SciTePress.
+   T. Ören, SIMULTECH 2014, Proceedings of the 4th International Conference on Simulation and Modeling Methodologies, Technologies and Applications, Vienna, Austria, August~28--30, 2014 (pp. 286–291) (2014). : SciTePress.